eadsjr/pgdoc/doc/TO_DO_LIST.md

 TODO: clean up terse CRUD Examples
 TODO: Make note of record duplication during unlimited store() in CRUD Examples
 TODO: Finish writing CRUD examples
+TODO: redo the CRUD store() example data so that if each is run in order, the database examples work out nicely.
+Multiple players on the team, etc.

 ERROR HANDLING
 TODO: Sort and clean up error codes.